orangejellyfish/serverless-starter/README.md

   meaning you can use even more cutting-edge ECMAScript features if you need to, without unnecessarily compiling code that would be supported by Node 8.

+- Lambda config is located alongside the function code and referenced from the top-level Serverless configuration file, offering greater separation of concerns and keeping the configuration file readable.

 - A "run warm" utility  which can be used as a higher order function by any Lambda function handler to keep the container alive, avoiding the [cold start][cs] performance problem.

 - [Jest][jest] support for unit testing, gathering coverage information by